Annuals are often amazing in their variety and they bring fresh change to the garden.

 The pot-in-pot technique is a great way to make replacing them and caring for them is as easy as pot in, pot out!

 Pots come in many sizes and you can take advantage of this to make your spring gardening very easy indeed.
-Simply bury a slightly larger pot in the ground and fill it with a flower pot that fits right in!
+Simply bury a slightly larger pot in the ground and fill it with a smaller flower pot that fits right in!

 But in some cases, it’s best to consider the pot in pot concept for planting your plants in the ground without removing the pot you purchased them in.